callapple/GBBS/README.md

 GBBS 2.2 Fixes from 2.2b1 to current (v2.2)

 LOGON.SEG.S
-	Fixed syntax for ACOS.TIME (line still commented out however; we don't include this external so not sure why this is even here)
-	Fixed an unclosed quote
+	Fixed syntax for ACOS.TIME (line still commented out however; we don't include this external) Fixed an unclosed quote
 	Fixed spelling of "tomarrow"
 	Fixed bug in this line